nielsvth/PIconnect/README.rst

     # Return specified summary measure(s) for tags specified by list of tagnames
     # (SINUSOID) or Tags within the event.

-    """summary_types (int): integers separated by '|'.
-List given below.
-E.g. "summary_types = 1|8" gives TOTAL and MAXIMUM
+    # summary_types (SummaryType object): SummaryType objects separated by '|'.
+List given
+    # below.
+E.g. "summary_types = SummaryType.Minimum | SummaryType.Maximum"
+    # Do not forget to import the SummaryType object from PIconnect.PIConsts

-        - TOTAL = 1: A total over the time span
+    #     - Total: A total over the time span
-        - AVERAGE = 2: Average value over the time span
+    #     - Average: Average value over the time span
-        - MINIMUM = 4: The minimum value in the time span
+    #     - Minimum: The minimum value in the time span
-        - MAXIMUM = 8: The maximum value in the time span
+    #     - Maximum: The maximum value in the time span
-        - RANGE = 16: The range of the values (max-min) in the time span
+    #     - Range: The range of the values (max-min) in the time span
-        - STD_DEV = 32 : The sample standard deviation of the values
-            over the time span
+    #     - StdDev: The sample standard deviation of the values over the time span
-        - POP_STD_DEV = 64: The population standard deviation of the
-            values over the time span
+    #     - PopulationStdDev: The population standard deviation of the values over the time span
-        - COUNT = 128: The sum of the event count (when the calculation is event weighted).
-The sum of the event time duration (when the calculation is time weighted.)
+    #     - Count: The sum of the event count (when the calculation is event weighted).
+    #             The sum of the event time duration (when the calculation is time
+    #             weighted.)
-        - PERCENT_GOOD = 8192: The percentage of the data with a good
+    #     - PercentGood: The percentage of the data with a good value over the time range.
-            value over the time range.
-Based on time for time weighted calculations, based on event count for event weigthed calculations.
+    #             Based on time for time weighted calculations, based on event count for
+    #             event weigthed calculations.
-        - TOTAL_WITH_UOM = 16384: The total over the time span, with
+    #     - TotalWithUOM: The total over the time span, with the unit of measurement that's
-            the unit of measurement that's associated with the input (or no units if not defined for the input)
+    #             associated with the input (or no units if not defined for the input).
-        - ALL = 24831: A convenience to retrieve all summary types
+    #     - All: A convenience to retrieve all summary types
-        - ALL_FOR_NON_NUMERIC = 8320: A convenience to retrieve all
-            summary types for non-numeric data"""
+    #     - AllForNonNumeric: A convenience to retrieve all summary types for non-numeric data

+    # import SummaryType object
+    from PIconnect.PIConsts import SummaryType

     summary_values = event.summary(
-        tag_list=["SINUSOID"], summary_types=4 | 8, dataserver=server
+        tag_list=["SINUSOID"], summary_types= SummaryType.Minimum | SummaryType.Maximum, dataserver=server
     )

     # Make summary dataframe visible in variable explorer